 Homeowners can control flea infestations themselves, but it is important to read all label directions for all products and ensure that the correct product is used for the animal being treated.
 In addition, it is recommended that pet owners talk with their veterinarians prior to beginning a control program, and that you take steps to prepare your home for the flea treatment - DIY or professional.

-The best method of flea control is a four-step approach:
+The best method of flea control is a five-step approach:

 Many of these products also include active ingredients to kill ticks as well as fleas.
 In warmer areas the products should be used year round.
 In northern climates where insects become relatively inactive in the winter, use of the products can sometimes be limited to the potential flea seasons.
 Discuss the options with your veterinarian.